Pittsburgh Railways: Tunnel

 The Tunnel (also referred to as South Hills) car barn, located along Curtis and Jasper Streets next to South Hills Junction and the south portal of the South Hills Tunnel, was the car storage facility for many, and eventually all, South Side lines, and one of the most important such facilities on the entire system.
-It consisted of a 4-road brick shed with administrative offices, plus a 6-road outdoor yard.
+It consisted of a 4-track brick shed with administrative offices, plus a 6-track outdoor yard.
 While containing fewer tracks than yards like Craft Avenue, the length of the tracks allowed storage of many more cars per road, especially outdoors.
 Tunnel served lines 23, 35, 36, 37, 38, 39, 40, 42 and 43 (later the 42/38), 44, 46 (later 49), 48, and later the 47 and 53 lines to Carrick, and the final North Side lines 6/14 and 21.
 It also shared storage duties for the two Interurban lines with the barns in Charleroi and in Tylerdale (Washington).
-As the nucleus of the surviving PAT trolley lines, Tunnel barn survived into the mid-1980s, when it was demolished after being replaced by the current PAT storage and maintenance facility at the end of the South Hills Village branch off the Drake line.
+As the nucleus of the surviving lines, Tunnel barn survived into the mid-1980s, when it was demolished after being replaced by the modern storage and maintenance facility at the end of the South Hills Village line.